projectcalico/calico/master/security/adopt-zero-trust.md

 Follow the instructions to enable Calico Application Layer Policy.

-The instructions include a “demo” install of Istio for quickly testing functionality out.
-For a production installation to support a Zero Trust Network, you should instead follow the official Isito install instructions.
-Be sure to enable mutually authenticated TLS (mTLS) in your install options by setting **global.mtls.enabled** to true.
+The instructions include a “demo” install of Istio for quickly testing out functionality.
+For a production installation to support a Zero Trust Network, you should instead follow the official Istio install instructions.
+Be sure to enable mutually authenticated TLS (mTLS) in your install options by setting **global.mtls.enabled to true**.

 #### Establish workload identity by using Service Accounts